PKU-EMBL/BASALT-Air/README.md

-# BASALT-Air v1.0.0: Binning Across a Series of Assemblies Toolkit
+# BASALT-Air v1.0.0: Binning Across a Series of Assemblies Toolkit Air Version

 **A lightweight, modular pipeline for high-quality metagenome-assembled genomes (MAGs) from short reads, long reads, and hybrid assemblies.**